Louise Michel (ship): Louise Michel

 The ship was transferred to Camaret-sur-Mer and activists started repair and refit in 2020 with technical assistance from SAR-Relief.
 They assured the public they were not planning to bring any migrant boats to Camaret-sur-Mer and claimed not to be associated with other non-governmental organizations (NGOs), but Italian media classified the group as a spin-off of the German Sea-Watch NGO.

 The newspaper La Stampa associated street artist and activist Banksy with Louise Michel, citing sources and referring to artwork on the ship.
 Banksy had announced in 2019 that he intended to buy a rescue ship.

 Financer Banksy had recruited activist and veteran NGO-captain Pia Klemp for Louise Michels first mission, The Guardian revealed on 27 August 2020 shortly after the ship's crew had picked up 89 migrants.
 The crew on this first mission consisted of 10 activists, who all identify as anti-racist and anti-fascist.
 Other crewmembers named were Lea Reisner and Claire Faggianelli, both associated with Sea-Watch and other rescue organisations in the past.

 In the summer of 2020 Louise Michel was initially docked at the Spanish port of Burriana along other NGO vessels.
 When the larger Sea-Watch 4 left Burriana in late August, she met with Louise Michel near the Libyan coast.
 The crew of Louise Michel had taken seven migrants on board.
 The migrants were transferred to Sea-Watch 4.

 On 28 August the activists had picked up another 130 migrants, putting the crew of 10 in charge of 219 people.
 The crew sent out a distress call asking Italian and Maltese coast guards for help, stating on Twitter that one person was dead and Louise Michel had become disabled by a life raft towed to its side.
 The next day, the Italian coast guard arrived and evacuated those most in need of assistance: 32 women, 13 children and 4 men were transferred to a coast guard vessel from Lampedusa.
 By that time, Louise Michels fellow rescue ships Sea-Watch 4 and Mare Ionio were also on the way to assist.
 After transferring all migrants over to other vessels, Louise Michel headed for the Balearic Islands, arriving in Mallorca in the first week of September.
 On 22 October 2020 the activists made public that they are not allowed to continue their mission, because their registration is being disputed.

 In early 2022, the crew conducted several rescue operations.
 In March 2023, after four rescue missions in the Mediterranean, the Louise Michel brought around 180 migrants to the Italian island of Lampedusa.
 The ship was detained in port by Italian authorities on March 25 for violating a new law that prohibits the crew from conducting multiple rescue operations without going to port after the first one.
-In July 2024, the ship was detained after rescuing 37 people.
+In July 2024, the ship was detained after rescuing 37 people on the move.